South Dakota’s IM 25 Defeated

 South Dakota voters rejected Initiated Measure 25, a $35 million tax increase.
 Initiated Measure 25 would have increased the excise tax on cigarettes from $76.5 million to $126.5 million, or about $1.53 per pack of 20 cigarettes to $2.53 per pack of 20 cigarettes.
 The measure would have also increased the excise tax on wholesale tobacco products from 35% to 55% of the purchase price.

 Earlier this year, the South Dakota Legislature rejected a similar proposal (H.B.
 1274), voting overwhelmingly to defeat it in committee.

-This November, voters in Montana will decide the fate of Initiative 185 (I-185), a $74 million tobacco tax increase that permanently expands Medicaid.
+Montana voters rejected Initiative 185 (I-185), a $74 million tobacco tax increase that would have permanently expanded Medicaid.

 When Montana lawmakers passed Medicaid expansion in 2015, they included a sunset provision in the law to make sure they could evaluate the program’s effectiveness and control costs and spending.
-But I-185 locks this massive government program in place, bypassing the Legislature and making permanent a program that was designed to be re-evaluated.
-By eliminating the sunset and making the program permanent, taxpayers will be obligated to spend tens of millions of dollars more without the oversight promised when this program was first created.
+But I-185 would have locked the massive government program in place, bypassing the Legislature and making permanent a program that was designed to be re-evaluated.
+By eliminating the sunset and making the program permanent, taxpayers would be obligated to spend tens of millions of dollars more without the oversight promised when this program was first created.